A Daughter of the Sioux

 A Daughter of the Sioux is a 1925 American silent Western film directed by Ben Wilson.
 It stars Ben Wilson, Neva Gerber, and Robert Walker, and was released on December 28, 1925.

 Plot summary

-John Field (Ben Wilson) is a U.S. Government surveyor.
-Nanette (Neva Gerber) is the adopted daughter of Cavalry Major John Webb (Rhody Hathaway).
+John Field is a U.S. Government surveyor.
+Nanette is the adopted daughter of Cavalry Major John Webb.
 Field suspects Nanette of giving information about Fort Frayne's defenses to the Sioux tribe.

-Eagle Wing (Robert Walker) convinces the Sioux to attack some isolated settlers.
-During the attack, Field witnesses Nanette talking with Eagle Wing (Robert Walker).
+Eagle Wing convinces the Sioux to attack some isolated settlers.
+During the attack, Field witnesses Nanette talking with Eagle Wing.
 Field fights with Eagle Wing and kills him.
 Field returns to the fort with Eagle Wing's body.

 A scout recognizes Nanette as a girl who had been kidnapped by the Sioux as an infant and raised by the tribe.
-Nanette admits this is true, and also that Eagle Wing is actually the long-lost son of Big Bill Hay (Willam A. Lowery).
+Nanette admits this is true, and also that Eagle Wing is actually the long-lost son of Big Bill Hay.

 Field has fallen in love with Nanette and proposes marriage.